marthmac/ESP8266_MIDI/README.md

 # ESP8266_MIDI
-This repository houses the Lua, Python, and NodeMCU Firmware necessary to run wireless MIDI link between two or more ESP8266 modules.
+This repository houses the Lua code, Python uploader, and NodeMCU firmware necessary to run wireless MIDI link between two or more ESP8266 modules.